darumor/traffic-lights-simulator/README.md

 ## General

 * The idea is to create a simulator of crossings with traffic lights and traffic.
-* Traffic through the crossings is controlled by the traffic ligths.
+* Traffic through the crossings is controlled by the traffic lights.
 * Traffic lights are controlled by a controller that can be replaced and developed independently of the crossing itself.
 * The engine tries to maximize the throughput through the network and minimize the waiting time for individual cars (and pedestrians)
 * The goal is to find the ultimate traffic light controller, learn bunch of stuff and have fun while doing it.